 HR professionals have to keep up to date with the latest government regulations on labor, corporate finance, and business management.
 They also have to know how to navigate the different government agencies and processes.
 These tasks are especially difficult due to the changing nature of government administration and lawmaking.

 How to Comply with Regulations: Create a checklist or reference document containing all the important government regulations.
 You can also create templates for standard processes such as onboarding and evaluations.

-While employee and leadership engagement seems simple enough, the reality is that it can be difficult to get an actual measure of what leaders and employees are feeling.
+While leadership and employee engagement seem simple enough, the reality is that it can be difficult to get an actual measure of what leaders and employees are feeling.
 While numerical data is easier to analyze, solely relying on it for an accurate assessment of morale may not be effective.
 This is because quantitative-only surveys do not encourage employees and leaders to truly reflect on their experiences and describe them in detail.